toolboc/psx-pi-smbshare/README.md

 [![GameCube online with psx-pi-smbshare](https://img.youtube.com/vi/pa-AM05EwQ4/0.jpg)](https://www.youtube.com/watch?v=pa-AM05EwQ4)

-See this [article on the NintendoDuo Tumblr page](https://nintendoduo.tumblr.com/post/185437788676/how-to-take-your-gamecube-online-with-a-raspberry) for a detailed guide on "How to Take Your GameCube Online With a Raspberry Pi and psx-pi-smbshare".
+See this [article on the NintendoDuo Tumblr page](https://nintendoduo.tumblr.com/post/185437788676/how-to-take-your-gamecube-online-with-a-raspberry) or the [XLink Kai GameCube Guide](https://www.teamxlink.co.uk/wiki/Nintendo_GameCube_Tutorial) for a detailed guide on "How to Take Your GameCube Online With a Raspberry Pi and psx-pi-smbshare".

 # Demos
 * [Launching PS2 Backups with OPL](https://www.youtube.com/watch?v=FJEdWW6YhJo&feature=youtu.be)